Ship features users actually adopt — research in 48 hours

 Users complete core tasks 40% faster after targeted navigation improvements...

-Your UX research is scattered across
+Your user research is scattered across

 Notion, Figma, and abandoned decks